-Rheumatology is devoted to the diagnosis and therapy of rheumatic diseases, mainly involving joints, soft tissues, autoimmune diseases, and connective tissue disorders.
+Rheumatology is devoted to the diagnosis and therapy of rheumatic diseases involving joints, soft tissue, autoimmune diseases, and connective tissue disorders.
 Many of these diseases are now known to be disorders of the immune system.
-One of the major changes in modern rheumatology is the development of new drugs called biologics, or disease-modifying agents, which can control severe disease more effectively.
+One of the major changes in modern rheumatology is the development of new drugs called biologics, or disease-modifying agents, which can control the severe disease more effectively.